ArtistConnect-Online-Art-Gallery/artistConnect/README.md

 * `mongoose` is an Object Data Modeling (ODM) library for MongoDB and Node.js that helps to simplify interactions with MongoDB databases.
 It was used for the schemas definition and models creation, also CRUD operations middleware and more.

+### Front-End

+* `axios` is the library used to make HTTP requests.
+* `tailwindcss`  utility-first CSS framework, used to styled  the front end.
+* `reduxjs Version 2.0.1/toolkit ` is an efficient tool to develop, simplify the process of managing state in React applications.
+*`jest-dom Version 5.17.0/testing-library` matchers for validating the state of the DOM in your tests.

+* `user-event Version 13.5.0/testing-library`

 ## Testing
 ___